Hikiau Heiau

 Cook was killed in a conflict at Kealakekua Bay shortly after returning to land.
 Cook had tried to take the chief hostage in return for a small rowboat that a few natives had stolen from his ship.

-• Large platform structure: Originally over 250 feet long and 100 feet wide with a smaller altar (lele) on top
+Original platform was more than 250 feet long and 100 feet wide

 Frequently Asked Questions